Kalinga Institute of Social Sciences

 Kalinga Institute of Social Sciences (KISS), informally KISS University, is a higher education institute deemed-to-be-university located in Bhubaneswar, Odisha, India.
 It was established in 1993 as a residential tribal school and became a deemed-to-be-university in 2017.

 History

 KISS was founded in 1993 by Achyuta Samanta as a residential tribal school.
-In 2017 the institute was awarded a university status.
+In 2017 the institute was awarded the university status.

-Satya S. Tripathi was appointed chancellor in 2021 and Deepak Kumar Behera was appointed vice-chancellor.
+Satya S. Tripathi was appointed chancellor in 2021 and Sasmita Samanta is now appointed Vice Chancellor of the university.

+In April 2023, speaking at a press conference at Kolkata, Achyuta Samanta said that, In the next three years, we are planning to expand.
+We will hold talks with the Bengal government soon and we hope that we will get land for setting up a campus here.
+We will start with school-level and gradually expand to Post-Graduation.

 Academic

 The university offers bachelors, masters and doctorate degrees.